Cecilia Cuțescu-Storck: In memoriam

 In June 2010, from the initiative of the rector of the Economic Studies Academy of Bucharest, Gheorghe Roșca, and of the mayor of Câineni, Ion Nicolae, a commemorative plaque was placed in the village Râul Vadului.

-The Frederic and Cecilia Cuțescu-Storck Art Museum is a modern art museum located in Bucharest, Romania, dedicated to the painter and her husband.
+The Frederic and Cecilia Cuțescu-Storck Art Museum is a modern art museum located in Bucharest, dedicated to the painter and her husband.
+In Balchik, now in Bulgaria, the Storck family owned a seafront mansion known as Villa Storck.